Aaron Titus: WebAssign

 In 1998, WebAssign was made commercially available to use outside NCSU.
 In 2002, an academic paper authored by Titus and fellow academic Guo-Qing Tang concluded that WebAssign increased interaction in the classroom.
 Additionally, the service was found to aid students in their completion of homework outside of the classroom, and instructors in their ability to create assignments based on student feedback.
-The paper and its findings have been cited by multiple academic journals and universities: including the International Journal on Social and Education Sciences by Arizona State University student Derar Serhan, the Electronic Journal of e-Learning by De La Salle University – Dasmariñas students Theresa Christine Valdez and Lea Maderal, and Issues in Information Systems by California State University, Northridge student Christopher Jones.
-The service continued to grow under NCSU until, in 2003, when copyright for much of the service's software code was transferred to its own company named Advanced Instructional Systems Inc., which was headed by Risley as CEO.
-This launch as an independent company was credited with allowing the service to reach a wider audience.
+The service remained under NCSU until 2003, when the copyright for some of the service's software code was transferred to its own company named Advanced Instructional Systems Inc., which was headed by Risley as CEO.
+Since its launch as an independent company the service has expanded and reached a wider audience.
 By 2011, the service was used by 500,000 students across 1,500 institutions worldwide.
-Institutes such as the Mary Institute and St. Louis Country Day School have referred to the service as the "number one homework system used for calculus".
+In 2023, the Mary Institute and St. Louis Country Day School referred to the service as the "number one homework system used for calculus".